 Import Pattern Scenes into your DAW with MONTAGE Connect.

 Along with the release of Yamaha MONTAGE OS v3.5 there was an important update to MONTAGE Connect: you can now import Pattern Scenes directly into the DAW from MONTAGE.
 This is a great workflow improvement.
 You can start a composition in the MONTAGE Performance Pattern Sequencer and drag and drop Pattern Scenes directly into your DAW Project using MONTAGE Connect.
-This article will show you how.
+MODX Owners: Check out this article

 You will need the following things: